Azure/blobxfer/docs/20-yaml-configuration.md

 * `endpoint` specifies for which endpoint to connect to with Azure Storage.
 Generally this can be omitted if using Public Azure regions.
 * `accounts` is a dictionary of storage account names and either a storage account key or a shared access signature token.
+Note that if you are downloading a striped blob (Vectored IO), then all storage accounts for which the blob is striped to must be populated in this list.

 ### <a name="options"></a>`options`
 The `options` section specifies general options that may be applied across